 Valerie Harper co-hosts; guests are actor Dirk Benedict, singer Sly Stone, comedian Stan Kann, psychologist Joan Holmes, and an exhibition of acrosports with Robert Monahan and John Sweetland.

-Neil Sedaka co-hosts; guests are actress Marilu Henner, songwriter Howard Greenfield, Country singer Tanya Tucker, baseball player Willie Stargell, journalist Richard B. Stolley and mentalist the Amazing Kreskin.
+Neil Sedaka co-hosts; guests are actress Marilu Henner, lyricist Howard Greenfield, Country singer Tanya Tucker, baseball player Willie Stargell, "People" magazine editor Richard B. Stolley and mentalist the Amazing Kreskin.

 Lynda Carter concludes her co-hosting duties; guests are Lynda's mom Jean, actor Art Carney, singer Mary Wilson, Chef Tell Erhardt, Marilyn Fabe author of "Up Against the Clock" and fashion designer Chuck Weiner.